Best VPNs for smart TVs in 2022

-Smart TVs might be the most convenient way to watch streaming content.
+With the help of a VPN, you can enjoy streaming effortlessly on your Smart TV.
 Pick up your remote control, load up Netflix or Amazon Prime Video, and press play!
-But what if you want to access geo-blocked films and shows from other regions, like on Netflix US?
-Well, that’s easy - just get a good VPN.
+And if you wanted to access geo-blocked films and shows from other regions, like on Netflix US, you would only need to select a different server.

-Not sure where to look for one?
-Don’t worry - we’ve done all the research for you.
-In this article, we’ll discuss not only the best VPNs for Smart TV, but also how to use a VPN on your Smart TV.
+Having in mind that besides Android TV other smart TVs might struggle with supporting VPNs and not all the VPNs are reliable enough, we’ve done all the research for you.
+In this article, we’ll discuss not only the best VPNs for smart TV, but also how to use a VPN on your smart TV.
 Learn how it all works right here.

 - Surfshark - unlimited connections for smart TV